Bordman-ger/ioBroker.nodedmx/README.md

 ## nodedmx adapter for ioBroker

-nodedmx adpter is used to have acces to node-dmx/dmx modules for accessing varios DMX devices as explained here:
+nodedmx adapter is used to have access to node-dmx/dmx modules for accessing various DMX devices as explained here:

 https://github.com/node-dmx/dmx